blackstrype/quarkus-microservices-training/labs/lab_2_dynamic_configuration_and_deployment.md

         @GET
         @Produces(MediaType.TEXT_PLAIN)
         public String status() {
-            logger.info("Checking the status of the train line service...");
+            logger.debug("Checking the status of the train line service...");
             return "Operational";
         }
     }
     ```

+    Run the code with `quarkus dev`.

-    **Run with the Debugger Attached**: Start the application in dev mode and attach your debugger to port `5005`.
+    **Run with the Debugger Attached**: Attach your debugger to port `5005`.

     ```bash
     ./mvnw quarkus:dev
     ```

-    Set a breakpoint on the `return "Operational";` line in `status()` and refresh the browser at `http://localhost:8080/status`.
+    Set a breakpoint on the logger line in `status()` and re-run a curl command.
 Observe the debugger stopping at the breakpoint.

-    **Demonstrate Live Reload**: While the debugger is attached, modify the log message and observe the application recompile instantly without losing the debugger connection.
+    **Demonstrate Live Reload**: While the debugger is still attached, add a new logging line

-    - Change the log message to `logger.info("Status check successful.");`.
+    ```java
+    @GET
+    @Produces(MediaType.TEXT_PLAIN)
+    public String status() {
+        logger.debug("Checking the status of the train line service...");
+        logger.info("Status check successful.");
+        return "Operational";
+    }
+    ```

+    - Observe that the IDE running the debugger detects a code change (Accept the code change).
+    - Set a breakpoint on the new logging line and run a new `/status` endpoint call.
     - Change the return statement to `return "Running smoothly";`.
-    - Refresh the browser and observe the new behavior.
+    - Re-run a `/status` call and observe the new behavior.

 2.  **Dynamic Configuration**